bguyza/guild-chat-api/README.md

 Additionally, I wanted to prove that I could create an API only Rails project that could be used as a microservice some magical day :)

 ## Extras
-I really wanted to achieve some idea of look-and-feel for what a real chat application would look like using websockets.
+I really wanted to achieve some idea of a look-and-feel for what a real chat application would look like using websockets.
 Rails provides a really neat feature for integrating websockets as explained [here](https://edgeguides.rubyonrails.org/action_cable_overview.html).

 I was able to successfully expose an endpoint that can be used to connect to via a websocket enabling a front-end dev the ability to broadcasts chats messages in realtime.